CVE-2026-35582: CWE-78: Improper Neutralization of Special Elements used in an OS Command ('OS Command Injection') in NationalSecurityAgency emissary

 Mitigation Recommendations

 This vulnerability is fixed in Emissary version 8.43.0.
 Users should upgrade to version 8.43.0 or later to remediate this issue.
-There is no safe workaround or mitigation available for affected versions, as the framework does not provide escaping or input validation for the vulnerable configuration keys.
-Until upgraded, restrict place configuration file write permissions to trusted users only.
+There is no safe mitigation available for downstream implementors in earlier versions because the framework does not provide escaping or validation for file ending inputs.
+Until upgrading, restrict place configuration file write access to trusted users only.
+Patch status is confirmed by the vendor advisory indicating the fix in version 8.43.0.

 CVE-2026-35582: CWE-78: Improper Neutralization of Special Elements used in an OS Command ('OS Command Injection') in NationalSecurityAgency emissary